pointblankdev/dungeon-master/README.md

 ## 2. The core executes, the extensions give form

 DungeonMaster initially consists of just one core contract.
-Its sole purpose is to execute proposals and to keep a list of authorised extensions.
+Its sole purpose is to execute proposals and to keep a list of authorized extensions.
 There are no other features: no token, no voting, no functions.
 The DAO is given form by means of so-called extension contracts.
 Extensions are contracts that can be enabled or disabled by proposals and add specific features to the DAO.
 They are allowed to assume the "sending context" of the DAO and can thus enact change.
 Since different groups and organisations have different needs, extensions are rather varied.
 Some example functionality that can be added to DungeonMaster via an extension include:

 - The issuance and management of a governance token.
 - The ability to submit proposals.